Video Game: Nicktoons Unite

-- Continuity Nod: When Timmy flirts with her in the first game, Cindy replies, "Hi Timmy.
+- When Timmy flirts with her in the first game, Cindy replies, "Hi Timmy.
 I didn't know you were back in Retroville."
-She's of course referring to their encounters in the three Jimmy Timmy Power Hours (Judging from her reaction, one could presume that Nicktoons Unite takes place after the third one.).
+She's referring to their encounters in the three Jimmy Timmy Power Hours.

 - Crisis Crossover

 - Demoted to Extra: Patrick.
 From playable character in Volcano Island and Attack Of The Toybots to background character that spouts nonsense in Globs of Doom.
 Jimmy also is reduced from playable character in the first game to the Voice with an Internet Connection that stays at the hub in the second, but becomes playable again for the third and fourth.

 - Dual Boss: The DS version of Globs of Doom has the infected Almighty Tallest as the penultimate bosses.